ivy-llc/ivy/docs/partial_source/deep_dive/ivy_frontends.rst

         else:
             return ivy.astype(ivy.argmax(input, axis=axis), "int64")

-This function is a frontend ivy implementation of :func:`tf.math.argmax`, the similar function in :module:`tf.raw_ops` has similar inputs and outputs except the :func:`tf.raw_ops.ArgMax` takes all inputs as key-word only.
+This function is a frontend ivy implementation of :func:`tf.math.argmax`, the similar function in :mod:`tf.raw_ops` has similar inputs and outputs except the :func:`tf.raw_ops.ArgMax` takes all inputs as key-word only.
 Let's take a look on how we can handle such case.

 .. code-block:: python

     # in ivy/functional/frontends/tensorflow/raw_ops.py
     ArgMax = to_ivy_arrays_and_back(
         map_raw_ops_alias(